Massachusetts law about smoking

 105 CMR 665 Minimum standards for retail sale of tobacco and electronic nicotine delivery systems, including flavored tobacco

-940 CMR 21 Sales and distribution of cigarettes and other smoking devices in Massachusetts
+940 CMR 21 Sales and distribution of cigarettes, smokeless tobacco products and electronic smoking devices in Massachusetts

 940 CMR 22 Sales and distribution of cigars in Massachusetts